-At Stone Cutters we realize that if you are considering remodeling your home or installing custom countertops you probably have many unanswered questions.
+At Stone Cutters we realize that if you are considering installing custom countertops in your home, you probably have many unanswered questions.
 This page will answer many of the questions we answer on a daily basis.
-However, if you have further questions or we can assist you in any way, please contact Stone Cutters at 214-502-8029.
+However, if you have further questions or we can assist you in any way, please contact Stone Cutters at 817-773-0606.
 For your convenience, you may also request services from this site.

 What is the difference between granite and marble?